joshghent/blog/src/blog/posts/typing-fast/index.md

 This has nothing to do with typing speed per se (more on that after), but a new keyboard would affect my typing experience.
 Previously, I was using a Logitech K380.
 A fantastic keyboard with multi-bluetooth and plenty of action keys.
 For £30, it's a steal and I've owned two of them over the years (after the first one met it's unfortunate end with a "e" key being totally broken).
 But I found the typing experience quite flat.
 A mechanical keyboard was the obvious answer.
 But this posed a problem.
 When I was a teenager, I used to play copious amounts of starcraft 2 - with a mechanical keyboard.
 Soon, my left forearm swelled with fluid and I eventually had to get carpal tunnel surgery to correct the problem.
-Wanting to avoid all that pain again (literally), I was a bit hesistant about picking up a new one.
+Wanting to avoid all that pain again (literally), I was a bit hesitant about picking up a new one.
 Fortunately, mechanical keyboards have come a long way.
 And one of those new developments is a "low profile" mechanical keyboard.
 They are a slimmed down version of mechanical keyboards that are less raised so don't strain your hands as much.

 After a great deal of searching culminating in an excel spreadsheet comparison, I landed on the Nuphy Air75v2 with Wisteria switches.
 These switches are most akin to cherry brown switches and have a nice tactile bump on each keystroke.
 Crucially, they have multi-bluetooth to allow switching between my work and personal machine.